openknowledge-archive/dpm-old/doc/manual.rst

 Basic Concepts
 ==============

-Before we begin it is useful to understand some basic datapkg concepts:
+Before we begin it is useful to understand some basic dpm concepts:

     1. A Package -- the 'package' of data.
     2. A Distribution -- a serialization of the Package and optionally the data too (code, database, a book etc) to some concretely addressable form.
        For example: file(s) on disk, an API at a specific url.

-For managing Packages datapkg uses:
+For managing Packages dpm uses:

     1. A Registry: a list of Package metadata (but not Package payload data)
     2. Repository: a Registry plus associated storage for association